exonum/exonum-doc/src/get-started/java-binding.md

 will be loaded by the plugin classloader and the application classloader, if they happen to need the same class -->

-The following Exonum dependencies *must* be used in the `provided` scope. <!-- because types from these libraries appear in Exonum public APIs. -->
+The following Exonum dependencies *must* be used in the `provided` scope.
 They will not be changed in an incompatible way in a compatible Exonum release.
 Note that they do not have to be declared explicitly for your service already depends on "exonum-java-binding-core" which has them as transitive